-Dirk Elvermann and I would like to welcome you to our Analyst Conference Call.
 On January 19, BASF released preliminary figures for the full year 2023.
 Today, we will provide you with further details.

-[Slide 3: Global chemical production grew by 1.7% in the full year 2023 and by 6.9% in Q4 2023, driven by strong growth in China]
+[Chart 2: Global chemical production grew by 1.7% in the full year 2023 and by 6.9% in Q4 2023, driven by strong growth in China]

-Let's start with the development of chemical production by region.
+I would like to begin with a look at the development of chemical production by region.
 The orange bar in the middle shows the growth for the full year 2023.
 Based on the available data, global chemical production grew by 1.7 percent in 2023 on account of growth in China.
 In 2023, chemical production in China increased considerably compared with the COVID-related low baseline of the prior year.
-The development there was driven by recovering domestic demand and exports but was associated with low sales prices.
+The development there was driven by a broad recovery in domestic demand and exports but was associated with low sales prices.

 All other regions recorded a decline.
-In Europe and in Asia excluding China, chemical production decreased substantially due to lower demand resulting from high inflation, frontloading of durable goods consumption during the COVID years as well as structurally higher natural gas prices.
+In Europe and in Asia excluding China, chemical production decreased substantially.
+This was due to lower demand resulting from high inflation, frontloading of durable goods consumption during the COVID years as well as structurally higher natural gas prices.
 In 2023, natural gas prices in Europe were still around double the average between 2019 and 2021 and five times higher than the Henry Hub quotation.
 In North America, chemical production declined slightly compared with 2022 in an environment of weak domestic demand from industries and end consumers.

-In Q4 2023, global chemical production rose by 6.9 percent.
-This was a considerable increase, mainly stemming from strong contributions from China.
+In the fourth quarter of 2023, global chemical production rose by 6.9 percent.
+This was a considerable increase, mainly stemming from strong contributions from

+China.
 However, North America, Europe and Asia excluding China also grew slightly compared with the very weak prior-year quarter.

-[Slide 4: In Q4 2023, BASF Group's sales volumes were almost stable; excluding precious metals, volumes increased slightly]
+[Chart 3: In Q4 2023, BASF Group's sales volumes were almost stable; excluding precious metals, volumes increased slightly]

-We now move on to BASF's performance in the fourth quarter.
+Let us now look at BASF's performance in the fourth quarter.

-Overall, BASF Group sales declined by 18 percent to around 16 billion euros in Q4 2023.
+Overall, BASF Group sales in the fourth quarter of 2023 declined by 18 percent to around €16 billion.
 This was mainly due to lower prices, which decreased across all segments because of subdued demand and in line with lower raw materials prices.
 Currency headwinds also had a negative impact on sales.

 Sales volumes, however, remained almost stable.
 Excluding precious metals, BASF's sales volumes increased by 2.6 percent compared with the prior-year quarter.
-This confirms the bottoming-out of the volume decline, which we had predicted in our analyst conference calls in the second half of 2023.
+This confirms the bottoming-out of the volume decline, which we had predicted in the second half of 2023.

-EBIT before special items declined by 81 million euros and amounted to 292 million euros in Q4 2023.
+EBIT before special items declined by €81 million and amounted to €292 million in the fourth quarter of 2023.
 Higher earnings in the Industrial Solutions, Nutrition & Care, Surface Technologies and Materials segments could only partially compensate for lower contributions from Agricultural Solutions, Chemicals and Other.

-[Slide 5: Solid performance in all regions in difficult 2023 environment, except in Ludwigshafen]
+[Chart 4: Solid performance in all regions in difficult 2023 environment, except in Ludwigshafen]

-Today, I would like to additionally comment on our earnings performance by region.
+Today, I would like to briefly comment on our earnings performance by region.
 In 2023, in an extremely difficult market environment with low demand, EBIT before special items declined by double-digit percentages in all regions.
-However, our teams delivered a positive earnings contribution in absolute terms in all significant countries - with the exception of Germany.
-Results in Germany suffered due to substantially negative earnings at our largest production site in Ludwigshafen.
+In absolute terms, however, our teams delivered a positive earnings contribution in all significant countries - with the exception of Germany.
+Results in Germany suffered due to substantially negative earnings at BASF SE.
 On the one hand, this situation demonstrates the high competitiveness and health of BASF Group under challenging conditions at the global level.
-On the other hand, the negative earnings at our Ludwigshafen site show the need for further decisive actions here to enhance competitiveness.
+On the other hand, the negative earnings at our largest production site in Ludwigshafen show the urgent need for further decisive and profound actions here to enhance competitiveness.

-[Slide 6: Further program with additional annual cost savings of €1 billion in Ludwigshafen by the end of 2026]
+[Chart 5: Further program with additional annual cost savings of €1 billion in Ludwigshafen by the end of 2026]